What is ASAP 2012?

-Funding and implementation of elements in the plan will involve decisions by senior administration in consultation with Deans of the Faculties, Schools and Libraries, facilitated through a revised Financial and Integrated Budget (FBI), an enhancements process designed to integrate budgeting and reporting across the University.
-Read more about FBI.
+Funding and implementation of elements in the plan will involve decisions by senior administration in consultation with Deans of the Faculties, Schools and Libraries, facilitated through a revised Financial Budget Model (FBM), an enhancements process designed to integrate budgeting and reporting across the University.
+Read more about FBM.

 If I have questions that aren’t answered here, who do I ask?

 Please send your questions and comments to whitepaper [at] mcgill [dot] ca. We will make every attempt to respond.

 How can I make my individual opinion heard?